emillylamotte/emillylamotte/README.md

 ### 🙋🏻 About me

   21 years old, Industrial Automation technician graduated at IFRS - Campus Rio Grande, currently studying the 5th semester of Automation Engineering at the Federal University of Rio Grande - FURG.
-I work as a technician in innovation technologie projects, working in the project "Refinery 4.0", promoted by the Riograndense Oil Refinery and the iTec - FURG / EMBRAPII unit.
+I work on the project "Refinery 4.0", promoted by the Riograndense Oil Refinery and the iTec - FURG / EMBRAPII unit.
 Participant of the FURGBOT robotics team in the @Home category.
 Voluntary tutor at the Center for Computational Sciences - FURG.
 ### 🔓 Skills
 - Projects with Arduino and similar;
 - Supervision systems such as BluePlant and ElipseE3;